Brebeuf College School: Presentation Brothers

 In May 1983, Father Winston Rye, the Provincial of the Jesuits, announced that the Jesuits were going to give up responsibilities for the operation of Brebeuf College School by June 1984.
 This decision was made necessary by the steady decline of available manpower.
 Immediately, Cardinal Gerald Emmett Carter and the staff of the Archdiocese of Toronto began to explore the possibilities to ensure the continual operation of Brebeuf.
 In February 1984, Cardinal Carter's office announced that the Presentation Brothers were willing to assume responsibility for Brebeuf College, and would officially take over on July 31, 1984.
 Brother Lawrence Maher FPM was the new Principal until 1996.
 Thus the school is now also associated by the Presentation Brothers.

 The Presentation Brothers of Mary are a religious congregation founded with a single intention—to work for the Christian education and the formation of youth.
 The Order was founded in 1802 in Ireland by Blessed Edmund Ignatius Rice, a businessman of Waterford.
-By the age of forty, Rice was noted as a generous layman, particularly concerned with the plight of the poor.
+By the age of 40, Rice was noted as a generous layman, particularly concerned with the plight of the poor.
 After entering a monastery in Europe, he realized that his real vocation lay with the uneducated and poverty-stricken youth of Waterford.
 In 1802 Edmund Rice gave up his personal wealth, and by 1822 had become the founder of the Presentation Brothers and the Congregation of Christian Brothers.
 He died in 1844.
 Today the Presentation Brothers operate elementary and secondary schools in the West Indies, Ireland, Ghana, Nigeria, and Canada.

-In June 1984, the Ontario Government announced it would begin funding Catholic high schools beyond Grade 10 beginning in 1985.
+In June 1984, the Ontario Government announced it would begin funding Catholic high schools beyond grade 10 beginning in 1985.
 In 1987, Brebeuf ceased to be a private school, although it maintained a culture and many traditions of an independent institution.
 The school's population grew rapidly from approximately 600 to over 1,200 by 1992.

-In 2001, the Toronto Catholic District School Board announced funding for a new building to replace Brebeuf's outdated facilities and invested Can$23 million.
+In 2001, the Toronto Catholic District School Board announced funding for a new building to replace Brebeuf's outdated facilities and invested $23 million CAD.
 The main architect was Rod Robbie who also designed the SkyDome.
 Under Principal Michael Pautler '76, the Brebeuf community was temporarily housed in the former Bathurst Heights Secondary School (later John Polanyi Collegiate Institute) while the new building was being constructed.
-On January 5, 2004, exactly forty years after Bishop Pocock presided over Brebeuf College School's Solemn Blessing, staff and students began classes in the new facility at the old campus.
+On January 5, 2004, exactly 40 years after Bishop Pocock presided over Brebeuf College School's Solemn Blessing, staff and students began classes in the new facility at the old campus.
 It was blessed in April of that year.

-Mission statement

-BREBEUF COLLEGE SCHOOL is a community of faith following in the traditions of the Jesuit Fathers and the Presentation Brothers.
-Brebeuf integrates Christian principles and Catholic values with all living and learning experiences in an environment recognizing the spiritual dignity of each individual as a child of God.